canmom/canmom.github.io/_posts/theory/2017-09-26-capital-chapter-1.md

 Here is a definition:

-> Socially necessary labour-time is the labour-time required to produce any use-value under the conditions of production normal for a given society and with the average degree of skill and intensity of labour prevalent in that society.
+> <dfn>Socially necessary labour-time</dfn> is the labour-time required to produce any use-value under the conditions of production normal for a given society and with the average degree of skill and intensity of labour prevalent in that society.

 To clarify this, Marx gives an example of a new technology (the power loom) drastically reducing the *socially necessary* labour time to produce a use-value, and therefore reducing the *value* produced by an hour's work by a worker using the old method (hand-looms).
 There's a list of things that might affect the labour-time *required* for production: